defenseunicorns/compliance-auditor/docs/reference/testing.md

 ## Validation Testing

-In the Lula Validation, a `tests` property is used to specify the each test that should be performed against the validation.
+In the Lula Validation, a `tests` property is used to specify each test that should be performed against the validation.
 Each test is a map of the following properties:

 - `name`: The name of the test
 - `changes`: An array of changes or transformations to be applied to the resources used in the test validation